-Follow these five tips to help keep you safe while carving your pumpkins this year.
+Following these safety tips can help you and your family avoid injuries while carving your pumpkins this year.

-Special kits that have been designed specifically for pumpkin carving produce less injuries than using a regular kitchen knife.
-Carving saws, stencils and scoops have been designed specifically for your pumpkin-carving needs and are less likely to have sharp edges that could deliver a deep, penetrating cut.
+Using a specially designed pumpkin carving tool can be safer than using a kitchen knife.
+Carving saws, stencils and scoops are less likely to have sharp edges, meaning they are less likely to create deep, penetrating cuts.

 According to Jeffrey Wint, MD, "a sharper knife is not necessarily better, because it often becomes wedged in the thicker part of the pumpkin, requiring force to remove it."
 If your hand is in the wrong place, this force can easily transfer to an injury when the knife is finally dislodged.

 Take your time and make sure you are carving with control.
+After all, carving a Halloween pumpkin is meant to be a fun activity.
+There's no need to rush!
 Plan on budgeting a few hours at least for this activity.
-Remember, if you take a little extra time to carve the pumpkin, it's still going to be faster than recovering from a nerve or tendon injury.
+If you take a little extra time to carve the pumpkin, it will probably look better, and it's still going to be faster than recovering from a nerve or tendon injury.

 When putting a candle in the pumpkin after your design is complete, make sure the flame stays far away from your skin.
-Some pumpkin artists have recommended cutting out the bottom of the pumpkin instead of the top so you can just lower the pumpkin down onto the candle without having to reach your hand inside.
+Consider cutting the bottom out of the pumpkin instead of the top.
+That way, you can just lower the pumpkin down onto the candle without having to reach your hand inside.
+Also, remember to blow the candle out before you go to sleep.
+As you know, forgetting to blow the candle out can cause a fire.
+As an alternative, consider using battery-operated candle-shaped lights.

 Do you remember when you were young and had to check under your bed for monsters before you could go to sleep?
 I sure do!